-19.10 If an Employment and Skills Plan is to be prepared and implemented, the provisions and requirements would be included within a s106 Agreement.
+19.11 If an Employment and Skills Plan is to be prepared and implemented, the provisions and requirements would be included within a s106 Agreement.
 This would typically include:

-- A requirement for the developer and council, and where known, the end user or occupier, to meet to discuss the development of a Skills and Employment Plan for the development prior to the implementation of the planning permission. - The submission of a Skills and Employment Plan for the construction phase of the development for approval in writing by the Local Planning Authority (through the Economic Development Team) 3 months prior to the implementation of the planning permission. - For phased developments the submission of an updated plan for each stage 3 months prior to commencement. - The appointment of a Skills and Employment Plan co-ordinator - A commitment not to implement the Planning Permission until the Employment and Skills Plan has been approved in writing by the Local Planning Authority. - A commitment to comply with the Employment and Skills Plan during the development.
+- A requirement for the developer and council, and where known, the end user or occupier, to meet to discuss the development of a Skills and Employment Plan for the development prior to the implementation of the planning permission. - The submission of a Skills and Employment Plan for the construction phase of the development for agreement with the Local Planning Authority

+(through the Economic Development Team) prior to the implementation of the planning permission.

+- For phased developments the submission of an updated plan for each stage prior to commencement. - The appointment of a Skills and Employment Plan co-ordinator - A commitment not to implement the Planning Permission until the Employment and Skills Plan has been agreed with the Local Planning Authority. - A commitment to comply with the Employment and Skills Plan during the development.